miketang84/lglib/doc/intro.md

 	__parent    		-- the name of its parent class, stored the inheritance relationship name/age/sex/  		-- other usual fields that customers can defined

 `__parent` holds the name of its parent class.
-This OOP mechanism is single-rooted, which means all of classes must be traced back to the `Object' class.
+This OOP mechanism is single-rooted, which means all of classes must be traced back to the `Object` class.
 When the length of inheritance chain is too long, methods called like `new()` and `extend()` take long time because of jumping several times in the backtrace.
 Maybe this issue can be solved if they can be treated as moudle methods to be called directly.

 	new()		 -- a constructor of any class extend()	 -- method that only parent class has